mozilla/ecosystem-platform/docs/explanation/metrics.md

 ## Payments server

-One thing to keep in mind is that users should not access the pages on Payments directly.
-The Content server will redirect them to the Payments server, along with metrics related query params.
-Those query params are:
+Flow metrics are required, as metrics will not be recorded on the Payments server without them.
+As the Content server redirects users to the Payments server along with metrics-related query params, users should not directly access the pages on Payments.
+Those query params are as follows:

 - `flow_id`
 - `flow_begin_time`
 - `device_id`

-They are converted to `camelCase` once in Payments.
+These query params are converted to `camelCase` once in Payments.

 The main module on the front end for emitting events is `src/lib/flow-events.ts`.
 Its `init` function is called in `src/App.tsx`, during which the three query params above are passed into the module.

 A call to `logAmplitudeEvent` results in a `POST` to `/metrics`, which is handled by `server/lib/routes/post-metrics.js`.
-The events are log lines in identitical formats to those emitted by Content server.
+The events are log lines in identitical formats to those emitted by Content server and are sent in batches using `navigator.sendBeacon`.
+Once validated at the request level and against a shared "amplitude" schema, the event is logged to `stdout`.
+These logs are loaded into BigQuery into partitioned tables.
+As BigQuery uses schema auto-detection, if the BigQuery data type changes, the log line won't go to the partitioned `stdout` table, but instead to an error table.

 The Payments frontend reports the timing data surfaced by [Navigation Timing Level 2][navigation-timing-2] back to the server side, which then sends the calculated performance metrics to our statsD server.
 One major difference between these performance metrics and those in Redshift for Content Server is that these do not have a flow id to connect the timings into a performance overview for a particular request.